uiceds/cee-492-term-project-fall-2022-avk/manuscript.md

 ![Linear Regression Model](images/linear-reg.png){#fig:linear-reg height=5in}

-We got an RMSE ~ 10 for the above model.
-From Figure @fig:linear-reg, we can see that although a lot of points are closer to the 45 degree line, we can also see that there are a large number of points which deviate from the line quite a bit.
-This can suggest a few things
+We got an RMSE of ~ 10 for the above model.
+From Figure @fig:linear-reg, we can see that although many points are closer to the 45-degree line, we can also see a large number of points deviate from the line quite a bit.
+This can suggest a few things.

 * The model has overfitted on the training data and is performing poorly on the testing data.
-* The dependency of the independent variables cannot be modeled linearly and hence we may need a more complex model like a neural network.
+* The dependency of the independent variables cannot be modelled linearly; hence, we may need a more complex model like a neural network.
-* Our dataset comprises of only 8 variables that affect the concrete compressive strength.
-There may be many other factors that affect the strength which is clearly a limitation of the dataset.
-From [@{https://theconstructor.org/concrete/factors-affecting-strength-of-concrete/6220/}], we can see that the compressive strength of concrete is also dependent on temperature, humidity and curing among many other factors.
+* Our dataset comprises only eight variables that affect the concrete compressive strength.
+Many other factors may affect the strength, which is clearly a limitation of the dataset.
+From [@{https://theconstructor.org/concrete/factors-affecting-strength-of-concrete/6220/}], we can see that the compressive strength of the concrete also depends on temperature, humidity and curing, among many other factors.

-To follow this up, we implemented logistic regression model and the multilayered regression model (neural network) to see if we can make any significant improvements.
-However, we found the RMSE to be around 34 for both the models.
+To follow this up, we implemented a logistic regression model and the multilayered regression model (neural network) to see if we could make any significant improvements.
+However, we found the RMSE to be around 34 for both models.
 This was very surprising since we expected the non-linear models to perform better.
 Hence, we decided not to plot them.

 ### Regression Conclusions

-* To understand why our linear regression model performs badly, we checked if we overfitted the model on the training data.
-However, the RMSE on the training data and the testing data are almost the same and hence we haven't really overfitted the model.
+* To understand why our linear regression model performs poorly, we checked if we overfitted the model on the training data.
+However, the RMSE on the training and testing data are almost the same; hence we have kept the model manageable.
 * We will continue to explore why our neural network models performed so poorly and hope we can find a convincing answer by the next deadline.
-One of the plausible reasons could be that we haven't done any regularization.
-Although, we realized that our model hasn't really overfitted but it would be a good idea to try this out for the future.
+One of the plausible reasons could be that we still need to do regularization.
+Although we realized that our model had not been overfitted, it would be a good idea to try this out in the future.
-* We could try and implement a stochastic gradient descent algorithm and verify if that improves our model.
+* We could implement a stochastic gradient descent algorithm and verify if that improves our model.

 ### Decision Tree

-Following our regression model, we tried using the decision tree method in Julia to create a predictive model of our data using a regression tree made out of our data since our dataset is considered to be non-linear.
-To start, we split up our cleaned data into independent variables (the concrete admixtures, XXX) and dependent variables (the concrete compressive strength, XX) that would be in the form of a matrix and vector respectfully so they then can be used to create our decision tree.
+Following our regression model, we tried using the decision tree method in Julia to create a predictive model of our data using a regression tree made out of our data since our dataset is considered non-linear.
+To start, we split up our cleaned data into independent variables (the concrete admixtures, XXX) and dependent variables (the concrete compressive strength, XX) that would be in the form of a matrix and vector, respectfully, so they can then be used to create our decision tree.

 ```julia
   independent = Matrix(XXX),